linkai-aries-ma/MeetSphere/README.md

 ### Development Instructions

-To setup, please install python 3.12 first.
+To setup, please install python 3.12 and [sass](https://sass-lang.com/install/) first.

 Then, run the following commands: